Max-linear models in random environment: Bernoulli bond percolation DAGs

 Since $P_p(A) >0$ altogether we obtain

 and thus $p^1_c (V) = p^2_c (V)$.
-Recall that the critical percolation probability {$p^1_c (\Z^2)$} on the whole unoriented square lattice $\mathbb{Z}^2$ equals $\frac{1}{2}$ and moreover satisfies $P_{\frac{1}{2}}\big( |C(\ell,0)| = \infty \big) = 0$ (\cite[Chapter 11]{Grimmett}).
+Recall that the critical percolation probability {$p^1_c (\Z^2)$} on the whole unoriented square lattice $\mathbb{Z}^2$ equals $\frac{1}{2}$ and moreover satisfies $P_{\frac{1}{2}}\big( |C(i,0)| = \infty \big) = 0$ (\cite[Chapter 11]{Grimmett}).

-Given such {an infinite open cluster,} we are interested in the probability that the components $X_i$ and $X_j$ on the random DAG are independent.
+Given such {an infinite open cluster,} we are interested in the probability that the random variables $X_i$ and $X_j$ on the random DAG are independent.
 First, we give a formal definition of a max-linear model on a random environment.